 - 1. Good standing: Cumulative SIU GPA 2.0 or above. - 2.
 Probation: Cumulative SIU GPA less than 2.0. - 3.
 Continuing probation: Cumulative SIU GPA less than 2.0, but each individual term has been a 2.0 or above since being placed on probation. - 4.
 Suspension: While on probation, cumulative SIU GPA and term GPA of less than 2.0 and more than six negative points.
 See page 10 for point information.

-For re-entry student information, contact the Undergrad Advisement Office at Rehn 121 or by email at advisement@business.siu.edu.
+For re-entry student information, contact the Assistant Dean (Rehn 113D) by email at igebke@business.siu.edu or 618/453-7487.

 SIU FINANCIAL AID RECIPIENTS